Springtime in Ohio may mean lots of rain, but the rain brings the wildflowers in bloom!

 Blackhand Gorge State Nature Preserve

 Just east of Newark, about an hour’s drive from Columbus, Blackhand Gorge State Nature Preserve is a stunning destination for wildflower enthusiasts.
+(NOTE: this is currently closed for construction)

 This 4.5-mile long gorge, carved by the Licking River, features towering cliffs, lush forests, and a picturesque bike trail that meanders through the heart of the preserve.